dyyfk/weiqi-fullstack/CONTRIBUTING.md

 - [ ] Fix the queuing mechanism, players already in game or queue should not be paired.
 - [ ] Users should be able to select the ranking when registering.
 - [ ] The users can only resign when both users are connected.
+- [ ] The users can have duplicated names

 ### ✅ solved issues: